British Car Brands (manufacturer car companies, logos)

 Elemental Logo

-The enterprise was opened specifically for the development and production of the RP1 sports car.
-It is located in Hambledon (UK) and is part of the structure of the same name, Elemental Group Ltd.
+Elemental was founded specifically to develop and produce the RP1 sports car.
+It is located in Hambledon (UK) and is part of Elemental Group Ltd’s namesake structure.

 Caparo